ImperialCollegeLondon/django-drf-filepond/docs/installation.rst

 	directories in order to avoid a build up of potentially very large
 	numbers of empty directories on the filesystem.

+Using a non-standard element name for your client-side filepond instance:

+	If you have a filepond instance on your client web page that uses an
+	element name other than the default ``filepond``, *django-drf-filepond* can now handle this.
+For example, if you have multiple filepond instances on a page, you will need to give each instance a different name.
+To take advatage of this feature, you will need to inject an
+	additional parameter ``fp_upload_field`` into the HTTP upload request which provides the name of the filepond form instance to process.
+An example of this is shown in the `issue <https://github.com/ImperialCollegeLondon/django-drf-filepond/issues/4#issue-412361507>`_ describing the request for this feature.

 Logging
 -------